eclipse-kura/kura/_posts/wires/2017-05-06-kura-wires-sensortag.md

 10. Click on "Apply" and check on the logs and cloud platform that that data are correctly published.

 ![sensortag_wires]({{ site.baseurl }}/assets/images/wires/SensorTagWires.png)

+Please note that the driver supports also unsolicited inputs, setting up a notification for the given channel.
+In this case, it is sufficient to check the **listen** option for the chosen channel.
+The Timer is not needed because the SensorTag will automatically emit the values every **notification.period** milliseconds.